annefou/metos_python/_episodes/08-LargeFiles.md

 ~~~
 {: .python}

-As you can see writing this dataset is quite slow but we will see later how we can improve the performance when writing netCDF file.
+As you can see writing this dataset is quite slow... but we will see later how we can improve the performance when writing netCDF file.
 We first look how
-we can improve the reading.
+we can read this file on a laptop with `little` memory.

 ## Reading a slice of a dataset

 When your netCDF file becomes large, it is unlikely you can fit the entire file into your laptop memory.
-You can slice your dataset and load it so it can fit into
+You can slice your dataset and load it so it can fit
-memory.
+into your laptop memory.
 You can slice netCDF variables using a syntax similar to numpy arrays:

 ~~~
 from netCDF4 import Dataset